shhyang/shhyang.github.io/research/index.md

 Followed by the invention of the BATS code {% cite yang11ac %}, extensive researches on the design, analysis and implementation of the BATS code have been done (see [a webpage about BATS codes][bats_page]).
 The BATS code has been used in real-world and has the potential to be widely deployed in wireless networks, for example, in WiFi mesh, 5G IAB, underwater acoustic networks and real-time content disitribution in the Internet.

 The outer-code-inner-code structure of the BATS code provides a general frame for designing network communication protocols that can potentially improve the performance in terms of throughput, latency and stability {% cite yang2022comm %}.
 Our team is conducting further researches under this framework, including
-- flow control, routing and congeston control
+- flow and congestion control, routing
 - media access control, power and rate control
 - physical communications from the end-to-end perspective